jonnieZG/EButton/README.md

 * **Long-Press** - when the button is kept pressed at least for a time specified by parameter called `longPressTime`;

 ## Counting Clicks
-It is important to define how long the class will be counting clicks, to tell apart if a button was clicked twice, or if there was a double-click (or even a 5-click if you're fast enough).
+It is important to define how long the class will be counting clicks, to tell apart if there were two discrete clicks, or one double-click (or even a 5-click if you're fast enough).

 The parameter called `clickTime` is a value in milliseconds, defining how long will the driver wait since the last click, before wrapping up the count.
 It does *not* mean that all the clicks have to be performed in that period, but it does specify the maxium